ai-zubair/gql-tg/README.md

 ```
 $ typegen   path/to/schema/file.graphql   path/to/type/definitions/file.ts
 ```
-*NOTE: The specified paths are processed relative to the current working directory.*
+***Paths are resolved relative to the current working directory.***

-e.g.
-For the following project structure:
+e.g. For the following project structure:
 ```
 |-src
     |-schema.graphql